EZZYY01/webapp--frontend/README.md

 Update: Fixed typo in 'Installation Instructions' in README
 Update: Fixed typo in 'Installation Instructions' in README
 Update: Fixed typo in 'Installation Instructions' in README
+Update: Fixed typo in 'Installation Instructions' in README